-First black maternal conference aims to look at racial health disparities
+First Black maternal conference aims to look at racial health disparities

 Black women will take centre stage at what is believed to be the first maternal health conference of its kind in the UK.

-Sandra Igwe said the gathering of clinicians, service providers and mothers is the first to focus specifically on racial health disparities experienced by black women.
+Sandra Igwe said the gathering of clinicians, service providers and mothers is believed is the first to focus specifically on racial health disparities experienced by black women.

-Research has found that black women are almost four times more likely to die in pregnancy and childbirth than white women.

 Organiser Ms Igwe, who founded The Motherhood Group in 2016 following the traumatic birth of her first daughter, said she decided to hold the conference after being “the token black woman” to speak at so many in the past.

-She said while people from all backgrounds are due to attend, the speakers at the event in London on Monday will be only those from a black or minority ethnic background “just so that we can actually have our voices heard clearly from our perspectives”.
+She said all speakers at the event in London on Monday will be from a black or minority ethnic background “just so that we can actually have our voices heard clearly from our perspectives”.

 She told the PA news agency: “This is a conference dedicated solely to the black maternal health experience where we bridge the community, stakeholders, professionals, Government.